Table of Contents

 Downtime

 While an overhaul involves an extensive repair procedure, it is a much faster option than buying a new piece of equipment.
 It also helps to identify and eliminate other existing problems that could eventually cause the unit to fail and result in additional downtime.
-A regular preventative maintenance and gearbox overhaul program will help ensure your operations won’t be disrupted unexpectedly.
+A regular preventative maintenance plan and gearbox overhaul program will help ensure your operations won’t be disrupted unexpectedly.

 Efficiency